 1. An intention There must be an i.
 Diversion

-(abuses) intention to abuse ii.Embezzlemen
+(abuses) intention to abuse ii.Embezzleme

-2. Performance There must be a t and
+2. Performance There must be a nt and

 /failure to perform legal duty misappropriati

 an act imposed to that on

 person by law iv.
 Occasioning

 3. in violation of law loss to a

 4. in the discharge specified

 of his functions / authority.

 use of his position

-5. for the purpose of An advantage as

-obtaining an defined in section
+5. for the purpose of obtaining an undue advantage for himself or another person defined in section

-undue advantage 3 of the PCCA

-for himself or

-another person